AANO-MET-CS-673-All-Vibes/BackEnd/docs/Backend API Design Draft.md

 | image | URL to an avatar for this artist; may not be available |

 ## Request data update
 To request updating the user's music information from Spotify, the client requests `/update` via HTTP POST request.
 The data passed in this request are `id` of the user and `token` containing the Spotify token.
-Ideally, the client calls this function upon every startup, or on every interval.
+Ideally, the client calls this function upon every startup or on every interval.

 Note that this simply requests an update, and does not mean that the update *will* happen.
 The database maintains the time and date of the most recent update, and updates are not undertaken until a certain threshold (3 days at the time of writing this) has passed.
 This is to avoid spamming Spotify's API as well as the fact that the data averaged out over the past month or six months is unlikely to change in a timeframe lower than the set threshold, saving internet traffic as well.